 In an effort to establish credibility, a lot of charitable organisations include the most ridiculous amount and type of extraneous information in their sponsorship proposals.
 The most egregious of these is profiles of all of your board members, followed by org charts, long-winded organisational profiles, annual report data, reference letters from members of government, etc.

 Your proposal is built around a story arc – one that builds a vision for the sponsor, so that they can see how much sense this makes for them.
 Putting in any of that stuff – and I’ve seen proposals with ALL of that stuff in them – is incredibly counterproductive.
-It would be like Star Wars: The Force Awakens making you sit through all of the credits forty minutes into the movie, and then restarting the film.
+It would be like a blockbuster movie making you sit through all of the credits forty minutes into the movie, before you can get back to the movie.
 The flow of the story stops dead, the magic spell broken, and our enthusiasm dampened.
 That’s what it’s like for a sponsor.
 They hit all that crap, think “they don’t get it”, and give up.
 Plus, this is another clear signal that sponsorship is about you, not the sponsor.